shawlab-moffitt/shinyEvents/README.md

 An online version is available below for research purposes only. https://shawlab-moffitt.shinyapps.io/shinyevents/

-:warning: Data Use Disclaimer
-* Please read before uploading any files:
+# :warning: Data Use Disclaimer - Please read before uploading any files

 ## Warning Regarding Personal Health Information (PHI):
 The online version of the application is for research purposes and not designed for handling or processing personal health information (PHI).